KimmoValkonen/lecture3/activity1/README.md

         }
     }
 ```
+# Answer: As the name itself suggests, the selection sort technique first selects the smallest element in the array and swaps it with the first element in the array.

+Next, it swaps the second smallest element in the array with the second element and so on.
+Thus for every pass, the smallest element in the array is selected and put in its proper position until the entire array is sorted.

+This is reversed bubble sort

 ## Task 4: Individual, at home

 - Discuss the complexity analysis of selection sort.
 Refer to the link below:
   https://www.softwaretestinghelp.com/selection-sort/

+# Answer: The time complexity of the selection sort algorithm is O(n^2), n = number of elements in the array.

 ## Links